nrfconnect/sdk-nrf/doc/nrf/protocols/thread/certification.rst

 Depending on your development approach, you have several certification options when using Nordic Semiconductor devices.

+You will need to analyze the :ref:`ug_thread_build_report` to check that there is a proper Thread version and library used for the certification process and that there are no changes that may affect the certification by inheritance.
+Additionally, you may be asked to include the build report during the certification process.

 .. _ug_thread_cert_inheritance_without_modifications:

 Certification by inheritance without modifications to binaries